kaluzny-konrad/Project-VideoStreamingPlatform-Next-Prisma-Stripe-Uploadthing/README.md

 ### V 0.3
 - [ ] Features: Walk by site and fix Styles
+- [ ] Feature: Edit modals should be closed after save
+- [ ] Features: Edit SubChapter as modals

+### V 0.X

 - [ ] Features: Creator Panel - List of courses - as table

-### V 0.X
+- [ ] Styles: Fix font colors
 - [ ] Features: Admin - list of courses should be table and should be deletable (deep delete)
 - [ ] Features: Tables with pagination
+- [ ] Features: Universal Delete and Edit buttons with modals
 - [ ] Features: Courses List with pagination
-- [ ] Features: Universal Delete and Edit buttons with modals
 - [ ] Features: Delete data in stripe, when course is deleted
 - [ ] Fix: Images should have default ratio 16:9
 - [ ] Fix: Video ratio for fill page